The Commercial Upright Refrigerator Buying Guide

 Ultimately, a great brand gives you peace of mind.
 You can trust that your ingredients will be held at a safe temperature and that your investment will last for years.
 The brands we'll cover—True Manufacturing, Turbo Air, and Atosa—each offer a unique combination of features and benefits, ensuring there's a great option for every type of kitchen and budget.

-True Manufacturing: The Industry Workhorse
+True Manufacturing: The Reliable Industry Standard

 If you're looking for a refrigerator that's built like a tank, True Manufacturing is your brand.
 Widely known for its incredible durability, True is a staple in high-volume commercial kitchens for a reason.
 Their units are designed for high performance and can withstand the constant hustle of a busy restaurant, hotel, or catering operation.